numaproj/numaflow/docs/user-guide/sources/http.md

 # HTTP Source

 HTTP Source starts an HTTP service to accept POST requests in the Vertex Pod.
-By default, it listens on port 8443 with TLS enabled, with request URI `/vertices/{vertexName}`.
+By default, it listens on port 8443 with TLS enabled`.

 A plain HTTP (non-TLS) server can also be enabled by explicitly setting `ports.http`.
 By default, only HTTPS is exposed.
 When `ports.http` is set, both HTTPS and HTTP endpoints are exposed.